KristaRutz/parcels/README.md

 # Parcels (C# Console Application)

-#### A web-based application to simulate a package shipping company where the user can calculate shipping costs for various sizes of parcel, hosted on [GitHub](https://github.com/KristaRutz/). _Last Updated 03.03.2020._
+#### A web-based application to simulate a package shipping company where the user can calculate shipping costs for various sizes of parcel, hosted on [GitHub](https://github.com/KristaRutz/parcels). _Last Updated 03.03.2020._

 #### By _**Krista Rutz, Steven Fleming**_

 ## Description

-This application lets the user... and does...
+This application lets the user input dimensions and weight and does calculations for volume and shipping cost.
-It might even be hosted on hosted on [GitHub](https://github.com/KristaRutz/).
-It does so using this and this technology or concept.
+It might even be hosted on hosted on [GitHub](https://github.com/KristaRutz/parcels).
+It does so using an MVC framework and multiple controllers.

 ## Installation / Set-up